Eschatologue/CM_wiki/docs/gameplay/resources.md

   - **Dash**: A paladies their action to move double their movement speed to close in upon the enemies.

 ### Bonus Actions
-Some actions, frequently referred to as *bonus actions*, require a Bonus Action to be expended when taken.
+Some actions, frequently referred to as *:rsc-bonus-action: **Bonus Action**s*, require a Bonus Action to be expended when taken.

 A Bonus Action is a secondary action that certain abilities, spells, or class features allow a creature to perform in addition to their main :rsc-action: **Action**.
 Not all characters or actions can use a Bonus Action, and creatures can typically perform only one :rsc-bonus-action: **Bonus Action** per turn if they have an ability that grants them one.